samgwise/p6-result/README.md

 DESCRIPTION
 ===========

-Result was originally inspired by Rust's Result enum, but Perl 6 is a rather different languages and as such while the core conecpt remains, the implimentation and features are distinct.
+Result was originally inspired by Rust's Result enum, but Perl 6 is a rather different language and as such, while the core conecpt remains, the implementation and features are distinct.
 The Result module provides an error management framework similar to Perl6's Failures, but with stricter semantics.

-The error handling pattern provided by the Result module trys to make it as clear as possible to the consumer of a function, that the function can return an error and therefore the consumer must take responsability for handling an error case.
+The error handling pattern provided by the Result module tries to make it as clear as possible to the consumer of a function, that the function can return an error and therefore the consumer must take responsability for handling an error case.
 Therfore all values returned from a function, for which success is not certain, are of the `Result::Any` type, either an OK or an Err.
 Hence to obtain the value returned by the function you can choose to dispatch the error yourself with the following methods:

   * `.is-ok`